hypergonial/hikari-arc/docs/guides/plugins_extensions.md

     client.add_plugin(plugin)
     ```

 In the snippet above, we define a new plugin, add two commands to it, then add the plugin to the client.
 This in turn adds all commands added to the plugin to the client as well.
-Plugins can also have [hooks](./hooks.md) added to them, which will be used for every command added to the plugin.
-Additionally, it is possible to set an [error handler](./error_handling.md) on a plugin.

-!!! note
+!!! tip
     Anything that can be used with `@client.include` can also be used with `@plugin.include` as well.
+Plugins also define methods commonly found on the client such as [.include_slash_group()][arc.abc.PluginBase.include_slash_group] or [.walk_commands()][arc.abc.PluginBase.walk_commands].

+The benefit of grouping commands together into a plugin is that you can define custom behaviour at the plugin level which applies to all commands added to the plugin.
+[Hooks](./hooks.md), [error handling](./error_handling.md) can all be added to the plugin itself, additionally, you can also set attributes such as `autodefer=` or `default_permissions=`, and they will be applied to all commands that belong to the plugin.

+For example, to make all commands in a plugin require `MANAGE_GUILD` permissions by default, you may use the following snippet:

+=== "Gateway"

+    ```py
+    plugin = arc.GatewayPlugin("plugin name", default_permissions=hikari.Permissions.MANAGE_GUILD)
+    ```

+=== "REST"

+    ```py
+    plugin = arc.RESTPlugin("plugin name", default_permissions=hikari.Permissions.MANAGE_GUILD)
+    ```

 ## Extensions